singledigit/devops-bootcamp/labs/lab2/README.md

 ```
 cp -R ~/environment/do-bc/site/* ~/environment//BootCampRepo/.
 ```
-You should see your site files copied to the *BootCamp* root directory.
+You should see your site files copied to the **BootCampRepo** root directory.

 ### Step 4: Commit changes to local repository
 1. Make sure you are in the *BootCampRepo* directory